MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 After that things like, `Downloads`, `Telegram Images`, `Telegram Video`, `Telegram Documents`, etc it's all up to you.

-But make sure, if you're doing the desktop sync, that these folders make sense in a logical manner, and accompany the albums you're using on your mobile device.
+> These folders need to make sense in a logical manner, and accompany the albums you're using on your mobile device.

 * * *